×

 On Mac:

-Step 1: Click on the Firewall option to open it.
+Step 2: Click the Firewall option to open it.

-Step 4: Select Spotify from the Browse dialog box and click on "Add".
+Step 5: Select Spotify in the Browse dialog box and click "Add".

 Disable Firewall for Spotify on Mac